The Hunt for Gollum: Release

 The Hunt for Gollum debuted at the Sci-Fi-London film festival and on the Internet, free to view, on 3 May 2009.
 By 20 October 2009, it had been viewed by 10 million people.
-Bouchard states it has had over 15 million views (by 2020).
+Bouchard states it had had over 15 million views by 2020.

+On 10 May 2024, the film was briefly blocked on YouTube when Warner Bros. mistakenly filed a copyright strike request after announcing their own upcoming Andy Serkis-helmed film of the same working title.

 The Balticon Film Festival for amateur short films awarded The Hunt for Gollum their Best Live Action award in 2009.